SuperGrobi/CompositeBuildings.jl/README.md

 All ArchGDAL polygons have the WSG84 coordinate System applied.

+this package also provides the `relate_buildings` function, used find related building in two `DataFrame`s.
+(Introducing the first arbitrary parameter)

 Disclaimer: I have no idea what I am doing.
 Stuff WILL break.
 Use with care.
 You have been warned.